 The European Commission expects this type of interconnection to be a very highly integrated European electricity system, as it will facilitate the movement of electricity within the European Union.
-It will also allow the electricity to reach the markets and users in other countries, the point where there is a maximum need of it and in turn excess generation is utilised.
+It will also allow the electricity to reach the markets and users in other countries, the point where there is a maximum need for it and in turn excess generation is utilized.